An ETF That Gains as China Loses

 Traders have been heeding that advice and are establishing long positions in CHAD at a feverish pace.

-CHAD “has boosted its assets more than 60 times to $253 million as of September 3 since it began trading in June.
-That’s one of the fastest growth rates among almost 200 exchange-traded funds launched in the U.S. this year, according to data compiled by Bloomberg,” according to Bloomberg News.
+CHAD “has boosted its assets more than 60 times to $253 million as of Sept.
+3 since it began trading in June.
+That’s one of the fastest growth rates among almost 200 exchange-traded funds launched in the U.S. this year, according to data compiled by Bloomberg,” reports Bloomberg News.